spShashankGit/Dev-Journal/Fine-Grained-Acecss-Control.md

 If the account is not part of the organization , you can still be able to share externally as well.

 **Demo Time**
+1. AWS Management Console and logged in as Admin.
+2. Management Account: AWS Organization have a master account who will going to manage all the accounts.
+This account can see various OUs like Marketting and other OU as Sales.
+3. Invitation: You can invite an existing AWS account to be part of the OU by sending an invite.
+You need an acount number to send the invitation.
+As soon as this is done, it starts to show up under the OU.

+**To share the data across the organization we need to enable the Resource Access Manager setting and enable the checkbox which says Enable_Sharing_with_AWS_Organization**
 ____
 Reference:
 https://www.youtube.com/watch?v=S-Mdcmq6oPM&t=88s